icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [IP Geolocation](https://ipgeolocation.io/) — IP Geolocation API - Forever free plan for developers with 30k requests per month (1k/day) limit.
   * [IP Geolocation API](https://www.abstractapi.com/ip-geolocation-api) — IP Geolocation API from Abstract - Extensive free plan allowing 20,000 monthly requests.
   * [IP2Location](https://www.ip2location.com) — Freemium IP geolocation service.
 LITE database is available for free download.
 Import the database in the server and perform a local query to determine the city, coordinates, and ISP information.
-  * [IP2Location.io](https://www.ip2location.io/) — Freemium, fast and reliable IP geolocation API to determine geolocation data like city, coordinates, ISP, etc. The free plan is available with 30k credits per month.
-Subscribe to paid plans for more advanced features or contact us for a personalized plan.
+  * [IP2Location.io](https://www.ip2location.io/) — Freemium, fast, and reliable IP geolocation API.
+Get data like city, coordinates, ISP, and more.
+The free plan includes 30k credits per month.
+IP2Location.io also offers free WHOIS and hosted domain lookups.
+See domain registration details and find domains hosted on a specific IP.
+Upgrade to a paid plan for more features.
   * [ipapi](https://ipapi.co/) - IP Address Location API by Kloudend, Inc - A reliable geolocation API built on AWS, trusted by Fortune 500.
 The free tier offers 30k lookups/month (1k/day) without signup.
   * [ipapi.is](https://ipapi.is/) - A reliable IP Address API from Developers for Developers with the best Hosting Detection capabilities that exist.
 The free plan offers 1000 lookups without signup.
   * [IPinfo](https://ipinfo.io/) — Fast, accurate, and free (up to 50k/month) IP address data API.
 Offers APIs with details on geolocation, companies, carriers, IP ranges, domains, abuse contacts, and more.
 All paid APIs can be trialed for free.